GraphtyLove/WireHack-1-Handly/README.md

 - Public instututions (administration, school,...)
 ## How?
 With a sygn's dictionary and a live tranlator.
-## Pourquoi?
+## Why?
-For make their life better and make a lucrative business.
+To make their life better and make a lucrative business.